vedovelli/curotec-laravel-vue-challenge/scripts/CODE_QUALITY.md

 # Code Quality Setup

-This project uses ESLint and Prettier to maintain consistent code quality and formatting.
+This project uses ESLint, Prettier, and PHPStan to maintain consistent code quality and formatting.

 ## Available Scripts